Arc Flash Training Requirements 101

 Training Language and Comprehension

 OSHA requires that all safety training — including arc flash and electrical safety — be provided in a language and vocabulary that employees can understand.
 This means employers must ensure that employees fully comprehend the training.
-For example, if you’ll be implmenting online training to Spanish-speaking employee, you’ll need to provide them with Spanish online arc flash training and certification.
+For example, if you’ll be implementing online training to Spanish-speaking employees, you’ll need to provide them with Spanish online arc flash training and certification.

 NFPA 70E reinforces the same principle: workers must understand the hazards and safe work practices being taught in order to apply them correctly.